The best contact management software makes it simple and easy to manage relationships with your customers, suppliers, and sales contacts.

 A 14-day free trial is offered without a credit card.
-The paid plans begin with the Starter tier, which costs $19 (£15) per user per month when billed annually.
-It can support a single sales pipeline, standard sales reporting, and offers team collaboration capabilities.
-There is also the Pro midrange tier priced at $35 (£28) monthly, and the top-level plan is Pro Plus which is suitable for more complex needs.
+The paid plans begin with the Starter tier which can support a single sales pipeline, standard sales reporting, and offers team collaboration capabilities.
+There is also the Pro midrange tier, and the top-level plan is Pro Plus which is suitable for more complex needs.

-The internet titan Oracle brings us its cloud-based business software offering, NetSuite, covering the full gamut of business needs.
-The component that deals with contact management is Netsuite CRM.
+The internet titan Oracle brings us its cloud-based business software offering, NetSuite CRM, covering the full gamut of business needs.

 NetSuite CRM endeavors to “drive the complete customer lifecycle.”
 This includes automation of the sales force including marketing, e-commerce, and customer support, all with the option for customization.
 Also included is sales performance management, order management and partner management, with integration to other products.
 It also provides mobile apps for both the Android and iOS platforms.